 Call To Action: You Going To Need One

-Posting regularly on your social media account is all good and well but you need to remember that your Facebook presence always needs one crucial component.
+Posting regularly on your social media account is all good, but you must remember that your Facebook presence always needs one crucial component.

 And that is a call to action.
 But what is that exactly?

-On your Facebook page, your individual posts can include calls to action but there also should be an easy way for people to get into contact with you.
-And while your contact numbers and email address is available, Facebook allows a call to action button which allows someone to send a message to you which you can then act upon.
+On your Facebook page, your individual posts can include calls to action but there also should be an easy way for people to contact you.
+And while your contact numbers and email address is available, Facebook allows a call to action button, which allows someone to send a message to you, which you can then act upon.

-A call to action button generates leads that you must follow up.
+A call to action button generates leads that you must follow up on.
 And as quickly as possible.

-As for the call to action that you choose, well that’s up to you.
-Facebook offers a range of possibilities, including a ‘contact me’ and ‘learn more’ as an example.
+As for the call to action you choose.
+Facebook offers a range of possibilities, including ‘contact me’ and ‘learn more’ examples.

 Know When To Post

-When it comes to Facebook posts, multiple research programs have shown that posting at certain times of the day not only means more people see your content but it also drives far better engagement.
+Regarding Facebook posts, multiple research programs have shown that posting at certain times of the day not only means more people see your content but also drives far better engagement.

 So what are the best times to post content pieces that we have already described above?
 Well, the breakdown is as follows: